sidorof/dbbase/docs/_sources/user_guide.rst.txt

     }
 ..

-As a note, if you change such class variables on the fly such as User.SERIAL_LIST, you might well have unintended effects.
+As a note, if you change such class variables on the fly such as User.SERIAL_FIELDS, you might well have unintended effects.
 This is due to the difference between class and instance variables.
-It would be better to change `user.SERIAL_LIST` rather than `User.SERIAL_LIST`.
+It would be better to change `user.SERIAL_FIELDS` rather than `User.SERIAL_FIELDS`.

 So we can see that it is back to the original form.
 But let's choose **address1.serialize()**.